 - Padded seat and easy grip handlebars

 It is important to note that conventional bicycles are not appropriate for all children.
-Adaptive options such as hand powered bicycles, supportive seat and recumbent bicycles all offer a sense of independence and freedom while enhancing mobility.
+Adaptive options such as hand powered bicycles and recumbent bicycles all offer a sense of independence and freedom while enhancing mobility.

 We would love to hear from you!
 What are your experiences with bicycle riding and your favorite bicycles?